EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/www.md

 ### www.mwget

 A wrapper around the wget command Package: www Description: A wrapper around the wget command.
 Retrieve a URL using the wget command.
+OBSOLETE: Use www.pwget instead.